Dima3122/CTP/external/cli11/README.md

 .add_option_group(name,description)
 ```

 Will create an option group, and return a pointer to it.
 The argument for `description` is optional and can be omitted.
 An option group allows creation of a collection of options, similar to the groups function on options, but with additional controls and requirements.
 They allow specific sets of options to be composed and controlled as a collective.
 For an example see [range example](https://github.com/CLIUtils/CLI11/blob/master/examples/ranges.cpp).
 Option groups are a specialization of an App so all [functions](#subcommand-options) that work with an App or subcommand also work on option groups.
 Options can be created as part of an option group using the add functions just like a subcommand, or previously created options can be added through.
-The name given in an option group must not contain newlines or null characters.🚧
+The name given in an option group must not contain newlines or null characters.🆕

 ```cpp
 ogroup->add_option(option_pointer);